ericgio/react-bootstrap-typeahead/README.md

 [![npm](https://img.shields.io/npm/dm/react-bootstrap-typeahead.svg?style=flat-square)](https://www.npmjs.com/package/react-bootstrap-typeahead)

 ## Installation
-It is highly recommended that you use npm to install the module in your project and build using a tool like webpack or browserify.
+Use NPM to install the module in your project and build using a tool like webpack or browserify.

 ```
 npm install react-bootstrap-typeahead
 ```

-If you want to use the component in a standalone manner, both an unminified development version and a minified production version are included in the `build` folder.
+To generate UMD modules, both minified and unminified, download the project and run `npm run build`.

 ## Usage
 `react-bootstrap-typeahead` works very much like any standard `input` element.
 It requires an array of options to display, similar to a `select`.